 It’s human nature for employees to crave recognition for their hard work and accomplishments.
 For starters, employers can put into place an “Employee of the Month” program to publicly acknowledge outstanding performance.
 Plus, consider giving shout-outs in company newsletters or meetings and even mentioning their accomplishments on social media platforms.
 Showing appreciation in various ways helps boost morale, foster a sense of pride and motivate employees to excel.

-At RG, we love peer-to-peer eCards because they’re fast and easy to send, they’re fully customisable to match your company’s brand and values and they emphasise the impact of the action being celebrated.
-It’s always nice to hear ‘thank you,’ and eCards are a fun, dynamic – and social media–like – way to recognise and reward employees.
+At RG, we love peer-to-peer eCards because they’re fast and easy to send, they’re fully customizable to match your company’s brand and values and they emphasize the impact of the action being celebrated.
+It’s always nice to hear “thank you,” and eCards are a fun, dynamic – and social media–like – way to recognize and reward employees.
 And the impact lasts.